jack-rabe/zendesk-coding-challenge/README.md

 # Zendesk Coding Challenge

-## _Installation:_
+## _Installation and Set Up:_

 - First, Node.js and git must be installed in your environment.
 Please refer to the [official Node.js website](https://nodejs.org/) and [official git website](https://git-scm.com/downloads) for instructions about how to install them on different operating systems.
-- Then you will be able to clone my repository, navigate into the project folder, and install all dependencies with the following commands.
+- Then, you will be able to clone my repository, navigate into the project folder, and install all dependencies with the following commands.

 ```
 git clone https://github.com/jack-rabe/zendesk-coding-challenge.git